No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Proof of no-regret guarantee

 \begin{proof} We have already bounded the first term in the regret bound in Lemma~\ref{lem:hazan_omd_bound}.
 It remains only to bound the second term.
 This term is exactly equal to $\varphi(T) + 4\gamma \sum_{i = 1}^m \ln w_i^{T + 1} \le \varphi(T)$, and $\varphi(T) \le \varphi(0)$, by Lemma~\ref{lem:phi_dec}.
 We have

 for sufficiently large $T$.
 Plugging in $\gamma = 12n \ln T$ and $\eta = \frac{1}{\sqrt{T} \ln T} \cdot \frac{1}{12m^{(1 + \alpha)/2} n}$ concludes the proof. \end{proof}

-\subsection{The Case Where the Small Gradient Assumption Fails}
+\subsection{The case where the small gradient assumption fails}

-We now consider the case in which the small gradient assumption does not hold.
-We begin by bounding the probability that this happens and (more generally) the probability that the assumption fails by a given margin:
+It remains to consider the case in which the small gradient assumption does not hold.
+This part of the proof consists primarily of technical lemmas, which we defer to Appendix~\ref{appx:omitted_proofs}.
+The key lemma is a bound on the probability that the small gradient assumption fails by a given margin:

 \begin{lemma} For any weight vector $\vect{w}$, $i \in [m]$, and $\zeta \ge 0$, we have that

 and

 \end{lemma}